marghepiana/2024-mini/assignment/exercise03.md

-# Exercise 03: applications of analog input
+# Exercise: applications of analog input

 Connect the photocell using the 10k ohm resistor as a voltage divider [circuit](../doc/photocell.md).